content-left-bg.png

 Monitor participants for cold related illness (e.g. hypothermia) in cold weather conditions.

-Ensure shade and food are available during the activity.
+Ensure shade, food and water are available during the activity

-Continually assess threat of vehicles and vessels if approproate to location.
+Vehicles/vessels Continually assess threat of vehicles and vessels if appropriate to location

 Student considerations Control measures